Consensys/EthOn/EthOn_glossary.md

 A scalar value equal to the number of Wei owned by an Account at a given Account state.
 ### Account code
 `ethon:accountCode`
-The imutable EVM bytecode of the Contract Account.
+The immutable EVM bytecode of the Contract Account.
 ### Account code hash
 `ethon:accountCodeHash`
 The immutable hash of the EVM code of an Account.